Gist of Kurukshetra for the month of May 2018 for your UPSC exam preparation

 - There are vast quantities of paddy and other straw but they have low calorific values.
-Most of them are loose bulk material, which requires densification and bricketing for fueling the steam boilers for power generation.
+Most of them are the loose bulk material, which requires densification and bracketing for fueling the steam boilers for power generation.

-- High alkalinity, silicon and low melting point of rice straw ash corrodes, klinkers, slags, and fouls the boilers.
-Special grating and traveling type Franklin boilers are now available and are being used in Punjab for electricity generation.
+- High alkalinity, silicon and the low melting point of rice straw ash corrodes, clinkers, slags, and fouls the boilers.
+Special grating and travelling type Franklin boilers are now available and are being used in Punjab for electricity generation.

 - It still releases greenhouse gases except for smoke particles in the open burning.
 Moreover, tariff rates work out to be between Rs.
 7.5 to 8/ unit as compared to Rs.
 2.44 per unit in solar and wind power.
 It requires a considerable subsidy for wheeling the electricity generated.